lrq3000/gbnn-matlab/README.md

 If you want to use the GBNN network in your own application, you only need the files inside the gbnn-core/ folder.
 The other folders and files are just usage examples or figures.

 This implementation in MATLAB/Octave was developed by Stephen Larroque.

+It is licensed under CRAPL or MIT Public License at your convenience.